Zembo Shrine Building: Historic persons and events

 The Zembo building has played host to many events throughout the history of Harrisburg, including Governor's Balls, graduation ceremonies, circuses, and social events.

-Pennsylvania State Senator M. Harvey Taylor, for which a prominent Harrisburg bridge is named, served as Potentate of Zembo Shriners in 1932.
+Pennsylvania State Senator M. Harvey Taylor, for whom a prominent Harrisburg bridge is named, served as Potentate of Zembo Shriners in 1932.

 On September 15, 1960, John F. Kennedy made a campaign stop at Zembo Shrine.
+Comedian and television host Johnny Carson performed here in 1962 for a Chamber of Commerce ceremony.

 On Tuesday, October 4, 2016, Hillary Clinton made a campaign stop at Zembo Shrine.

 Sporting events

 The Harrisburg Senators, a basketball team, played there during 1947−1951.

-Gilles Poisson wrestled for the World Wide Wrestling Federation as Louis Cyr there, defeating Mike Paidousis on January 30, 1976.
-Between 1964 and 1983, the World Wide Wrestling Federation and its successor the World Wrestling Federation ran at least 112 events which such notable performers as Arnold Skaaland, Bruno Sammartino, Killer Kowalski, Ernie Ladd, Lou Albano, Jimmy Snuka, The Wild Samoans, Rocky Johnson, and Hulk Hogan, among other notable stars of the era.
+The World Wide Wrestling Federation, and its successor the World Wrestling Federation, promoted over 160 live events between 1964 and 1983, which included notable performers like Arnold Skaaland, Bruno Sammartino, Killer Kowalski, Ernie Ladd, Lou Albano, Louis Cyr (Gilles Poisson), Sgt.
+Slaughter, Bob Backlund, Don Kernodle, Jimmy Snuka, The Wild Samoans, Rocky Johnson, Hulk Hogan, and other notable stars of the era.